| Previous Page | Next Page | Index

 25 Jan 1814 captured the French privateers Heureux and Minuit off Barcelona.

 Minorca 7 Aug 1814 Assisting in the clearance of English property.

 13 Jan 1815 remains at Gibraltar.

 20 Mar 1815, reported to be at Bermuda.

-Portsmouth 24 Jun 1815 Sailed to Ostend, for sick, wounded and prisoners.
+Portsmouth 24 Jun 1815 departed to Ostend, for sick, wounded and prisoners.

 25 Jun 1815 arrived Deal from Spithead.

 Deal 26 Jun 1815 Embarked French prisoners of war, presumably from Waterloo, at Deal and departed to Portsmouth.

-Portsmouth 28 Jun 1815 Sailed with French prisoners bound for Plymouth.
+Portsmouth 28 Jun 1815 departed with French prisoners bound for Plymouth.

 22 May 1830 Prize money due on the capture of l'Heureux in 1814, now payable.